 For 2018, U.S. EV sales reached 361,307, up 81% year-over-year, as Inside EVs reported earlier this month.
 By 2026, electric cars are expected to account for 8% of the market in the U.S., according to data from Statista.

 For the three months through September Kandi reported revenue of $31.7 million, down 17% year-over-year.
-Net income was $12.1 million, or 23 cents per ADS, in contrast to a net loss $6.5 million, or 13 cents per ADS, from the same period in 2018.
+Net income was $12.1 million, or 23 cents per ADS, in contrast to a net loss $6.5 million, or 13 cents per ADS, from the same period of the preceding year.